 To have healthy hair, you have to do healthy things.
 Some people will align their diet with their hair regimen or even get to point of taking hair supplements.

 Niacin is believed to boost hair growth.
 Niacin is a vitamin from the B family that is responsible for nourishing and hydrating your hair strands, therefore leading to hair growth.
 Same goes with Biotin, which doctors usually prescribe to people suffering from hair loss (alopecia).
 There hasn’t been a study confirming these supplements actually benefit hair growth so proceed with caution and seek a doctor’s advice before taking any supplements.

 A source of inspiration will motivate you to stay focused on your goals.

 Head into Pinterest or YouTube and find someone whose hair you admire and is similar to yours for better results.
 Whether it’s their wash routines or a hairstyle they often wear to protect their hair.
 Some of them have managed to grow their hair to waist length, so they obviously know a thing or two about natural hair growth.

 If you land on a blogger as your source of inspiration, they will even have some videos and tutorials you can watch and likely pick up some of their tips and tricks.
 Check out Sheila Ndinda or Carol Tichie for a start.

 Do Not Use Natural Hair Growth S

 How to grow your natural hair fast!
 Ways to make your hair grow faster!
-How to grow your hair fast in a month!
+How to grow your hair in 30 days!
 Try this, and see your hair grow faster than the speed of light!